jarciga/app-1/README.md

 Add a web seal to a website or webpage by subscribing.

 ### Technologies:
-Wordpress, PHP, HTML, JS/JQuery, Payment processor API.
+Wordpress, PHP/MySQL, HTML, JS/JQuery, Payment processor API.